datopian/tech.datopian.com/data-portals/README.md

 Concretely: how does Jane in the new data science team know that Geoff in accounting has the spreadsheet she needs for her analysis for the COO?
 Moreover, it is not enough just to have a dataset's location: if users are easily to discover and access data it has to be suitably organized and presented.

 Data portals answer this need: by making it easy to find and access data, a data portal helps solve these problems.
-As a result, data portals have become essential tools for organizations to bring order to the "data swamp" and unlock the value of their data assets.[^case] [^1] [^lakes]
+As a result, data portals have become essential tools for organizations to bring order to the "data swamp" and unlock the value of their data assets.[^case][^1]

 [^case]: TODO: maybe link to case studies ...

 [^1]: ASIDE: the nature of the problem that Data Portals solve (i.e. bringing order to diverse, distributed data assets) explains why data portals first arose in Government and as *open* data portals.
 Government had lots of useful data, much of it shareable, but poorly organized and strewn all over the place.
 In addition, much of the value of that data lay in unexpected or unforeseen uses.
 Thus, Data Portals in their modern form started in Government in the mid-late 2000s.
 They then spread into large companies and then with the spread of data into all kinds of organizations big and small.

 ## Why Data Portals?

+### Data Variety and Volume have Grown Enormously

-The volume and variety of data have exploded.
-Even small organizations nowadays have dozens of data assets ranging from spreadsheets in their cloud drive to web analytics.
-Meanwhile large organizations can have an incredible -- and bewildering -- variety of data ranging from Hadoop clusters and data warehouses to CRM systems plus, of course, plenty of internal spreadsheets, databases etc.
+The volume and variety of data available has grown enormously.
+Today, even small organizations have dozens of data assets ranging from spreadsheets in their cloud drive to web analytics.
+Meanwhile, large organizations can have an enormous -- and bewildering -- amount and variety of data ranging from Hadoop clusters and data warehouses to CRM systems plus, of course, plenty of internal spreadsheets, databases etc.

 In addition to this diversity of *supply* there has been a huge growth in the potential and diversity of *demand* in the form of users and use cases.
 Self-service business intelligence, machine learning and even tools like google spreadsheets have democratized and expanded the range of users.
-Meanwhile data is no longer limited to a single purpose: much of the *new* value for data for enterprises comes from unexpected or unplanned uses and from combining data across divisions and systems.
+Meanwhile, data is no longer limited to a single purpose: much of the *new* value for data for enterprises comes from unexpected or unplanned uses and from combining data across divisions and systems.

+### This Creates a Challenge: Getting Lost in Data

-As organizations seek to reap the benefits of this data cornucopia they face a problem: with so much data around its easy to get lost -- or just not to know that data even exists.
-And as supply and demand have expanded and diversified it has got both harder and more important to match them up.
-The addition of data integration and data engineering actually makes this problem even worse -- do we need to create this new dataset X from Y and Z or do we already have that somewhere (and how can people find X once we have created it?
+As organizations seek to reap the benefits of this data cornucopia they face a problem: with so much data around its easy to get lost -- or even just not know that data even exists.
+And, as supply and demand have expanded and diversified it has got both harder and more important to match them up.

+The addition of data integration and data engineering can actually makes this problem even worse -- do we need to create this new dataset X from Y and Z or do we already have that somewhere?
+And how can people find X once we have created it?
 Is X a finished a dataset that people can rely on or is it a one-off.
-Even if a one-off do we want to record that we created this kind of dataset so we can create it again in the future if we need it?).[^lakes]
+Even if a one-off do we want to record that we created this kind of dataset so we can create it again in the future if we need it?[^lakes]

+### Data Portals are a Platform that Connect Supply and Demand for Data

-By making it easy to find and access data, a data portal helps solve these problems and therefore plays an essential role in unlocking the value of data for an organization.
+By making it easy to find and access data, a data portal helps address all these problems.
+As a platform it connects creators and users of data in a single place.
+As a single source of base metadata it provides essential infrastructure for data integration.
+By acting as a central repository of data it enables new forms of publication and sharing.
+Data Portals therefore play a central role in unlocking the value of data for organizations.

 [^lakes]: Ditto for data lakes: the growth of data lakes have made data portals (and metadata management) even more important because without them your data lake quickly turns into a data swamp where data is hard to locate and even if found lacks esssential metadata and structure that would make make it usable.